Company history

 The resulting product

-The knitted textile construction that makes Lundatex® medical bandage has very specific properties.
+The knitted textile construction that makes Lundatex® Bandage has very specific properties.
 Further, visual guides on the bandage control the overlap and the force used during application.
 This results in a bandage with a mathematical formula built into a textile material.
 With this, we can guarantee that a precise pressure is given to the leg, independent of applier, size and shape of the leg, and if the leg is in resting position or active.
 It is truly a smart bandage!

-Lundatex® medical is the result of an interdisciplinary collaboration; medicine, mathematics and textile development.
+Lundatex® Bandage is the result of an interdisciplinary collaboration; medicine, mathematics and textile development.
 The warp-knitted textile that the bandage is made of has elastic properties and visual guides to give anyone the confidence to apply a bandage on anyone.
 As long as one follows the guides on the bandage, anyone – be it a nurse or someone's relative – can give controlled compression therapy to a leg of any size.